VirgilSecurity/chat-back4app-android/README.md

 **Let’s get started:**
 - [Download this archive][_main_js_package_json] that contains two files: `main.js` and `package.json`;
 - Extract the archive and open `main.js` with your favorite editor;
-- Go back to your [Virgil developer account][_virgil_account] and create a new application.
+- Go back to your [Virgil developer account][_virgil_dashboard] and create a new application.
 Make sure that you save the Private Key that is generated for your application.
 Also, copy the new app’s base64-encoded AppKey string before you complete the app creation:
 ![Encoded string](img/encoded_string.jpeg)
 - Edit main.js, find the function `resolveAppKEy()` and replace:
   - `YOUR_VIRGIL_APP_PRIVATE_KEY` with the Base64 AppKey on your clipboard